DhanishAshraf/ci-cd-ml-pipeline/README.md

 		Step 5.
 Deploy the Docker image as an application For more details on the cloudbuild config file see: https://cloud.google.com/build/docs/build-config

-5. To get the test set, on your local machine you need Python 3.x and the Python modules Pandas and Scikit-learn.
+5. To get the test set, on your local machine you need Python 3.x and the Python modules pandas, scikit-learn and joblib.
-	If you have you can skip step 1 (run these commands from the within the `src` folder in the terminal):
+	If you have these you can skip step 1.
+(Run these commands from the within the `src` folder in the terminal):

 		Step 1: $ pip3 install -r tests/get_test_data_requirements.txt # You can install these in a virtual environment if you want - https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 		Step 2: $ python3 tests/get_test_data.py